composer/composer/doc/articles/resolving-merge-conflicts.md

 ## Important considerations

-Keep in mind that whenever merge conflicts occur on the lock file, the information about the exact version new packages were locked on for one of the branches gets lost.
+Keep in mind that whenever merge conflicts occur on the lock file, the information, about the exact version new packages were locked on for one of the branches, is lost.
 When package A in branch 1 is constrained as `^1.2.0` and locked as `1.2.0`, it might get updated when branch 2 is used as baseline and a new `composer require package/A:^1.2.0` is executed, as that will use the most recent version that the constraint allows when possible.
 There might be a version 1.3.0 for that package available by now, which